-Barbara Barnett is available to speak at meetings and conferences large and small.
-Book now for summer and fall 2018!
+Barbara Barnett is available to speak at book clubs meetings and conferences large and small.
+Book now for spring and summer 2019!

 - 2017 Faulkner Society Words and Music Literary Conference

 - 2018, 2019 Capricon Convention

 - 2017 Keynote Address: Adult Reader Advisory Round Table ARRTCon for Northern Illinois Librarians

 From Bronte to Batman: The Byronic Hero in Pop Culture

 Lord Byron’s Childe Harold is original “Byronic Hero.”
 Mad, Bad and Dangerous to know, said Lady Caroline Lamb of Bryon himself, and the eponymous and enduring hero of fiction, film, television, comic books and video games.
 In this engaging lecture-discussion, Barnett offers a feast of modern-day and classic tragic, misunderstood, brilliant and damaged heroes (and antiheroes).
 As magnetic as they are challenging, as brilliant as they are self-destructive, they pull us in and make us fall in love with them, even as they push away all comers.

 - Child Roland, the anti-hero of Stephen King’s Dark Tower